Best Carpet Brands

 - unlike many other products (cars, tshirts, etc), I can show you how to figure out how good

-The benefits of brands
+The benefits of brand names

 Okay, so I just spent the introduction of this article brand bashing.
 But they do have some benefits.
 And in fact, when it comes time for me to get new carpet, there’s a decent chance I’d go with a brand.

 This is especially true with nylon.
-Nylon isn’t naturally stain resistant, so the “brand” of treatment you choose can make a difference in how well the nylon resists stains (but won’t otherwise effect on the nylon performs).
+Nylon isn’t naturally stain resistant, so the “brand” of treatment you choose can make a difference in how well the nylon resists stains (but won’t otherwise affect on the nylon performs).

 There are a few other ways brands can make a difference.
-We talked about customer service because of the brands reputation earlier.
+We talked about customer service because of the brand’s reputation earlier.
 Another thing brands can do is make softer carpets or unique colors of carpets.
 This is part of the manufacturing process but won’t affect durability (in fact, sometimes softer carpet can be less durable).

 One last way brands can make a difference is creating their own materials of carpet.